 - Take only the medications your healthcare provider told you to take the morning of your procedure.
 Take them with a few sips of water.

 - Don’t apply cream or petroleum jelly (Vaseline®).
 You can use deodorant and light moisturizers.

 - Don’t wear eye makeup.

 - Leave all valuables, such as credit cards and jewelry, at home.

-Once you arrive at the hospital, doctors, nurses, and other staff members will ask you to state and spell your name and date of birth many times.
+You’ll be asked to say and spell your name and birth date many times.
 This is for your safety.
-Patients with the same or similar names may be having procedures on the same day.Back to top
+People with the same or a similar name may be having a procedure on the same day.Back to top